richmr/robocompscoutingapp/README.md

 - error_modal: place holder for error messages (auto-append)
 - sending_data_modal: place holder for the (auto-append)
 - scoring: user defined scoring section
-- game_mode_group: So game modes can be mutually exclusive selected
+- game_mode_group: So game modes can be mutually exclusive selected (superfluous?
+Game mode can just be last selected)
 - game_mode: ID the game mode DIVs
     - When game_mode changes, tallies and yes/no must be reset
 - attr: data-modename: Official name of the mode, referenced by data-onlyForMode below